 NETWORK ADMINISTRATOR INTERVIEW QUESTIONS

 Example: “Ever since I was young, I have always been attracted to technology.
 It started with online gaming and progressed to writing code and developing simple applications.
 I continued to pursue this interest through high school and college.
-While still in college, I took a job as a network administrator in the school's IT Dept. After that, there was no looking back.
-I enjoy the challenges this profession presents and solving difficult and complex issues.
-I can’t think of anything I’d rather do.”
+While still in college, I took a job as a network administrator in the school's IT department.
+After that, there was no looking back.
+I enjoy the challenges this profession presents in solving difficult and complex issues.
+I can’t think of anything else I’d rather do.”

 Question: Can you explain what a firewall is and why it is important?

 Example: “A firewall is an application that monitors traffic to and from a network and only allows legitimate information and connections to pass through it.
-Firewalls can be configured in either a highly secure or a loosely secure manner.
+Firewalls can be configured in either a highly secure or loosely secure manner.
 Firewalls are especially useful when an organization has remote workers who need to access sensitive company information.”